 The next time I looked up, there was an endless white expanse.
 Thick.
 Heavy.
 Featureless.
-It must still have been a hot summer day down below, I thought, but it would have been the kind of day where you look up into a muddle of white and gray, diffuse, turbulent, glaring — it would have been the kind of sky that makes you squint, makes you appreciate sunglasses, makes you reach for the suntan lotion since you’ve been told you can get burned through the clouds.
+It must still have been a hot summer day down below, but it would have been the kind of day where you look up into a muddle of white and gray, diffuse, turbulent, glaring — it would have been the kind of sky that makes you squint, makes you appreciate sunglasses, makes you reach for the suntan lotion since you’ve been warned you can get burned through the clouds.

-Later on I would see the white froth bubbling up into thunderheads with wispy flat anvil tops, where the moisture phase-shifts into ice crystals.
-Still some layers of gray, persisting here and there at different altitudes — dark and heavy-looking, even though the strata were quite thin.
+Later on I would see the white froth bubbling up into thunderheads with wispy flat anvil tops, where the moisture phase-shifts into crystals.
+Still some layers of gray, persisting here and there at different altitudes — dark and heavy-looking, even though the strata were paper thin.
 I decided these dark gray layers were composed of moister, colder air left over from the night before.
 And maybe they were.

-To someone like me, who’s worked in volatile markets, studied risk management, participated in extreme sports, and undergone combat training (long ago), the moral of the story seems pretty simple.
+To someone like me, who’s worked in volatile markets, studied risk management, participated in extreme sports, and undergone combat training (long ago), the moral of the story seemed pretty simple.
 Pay attention!
 Watch where you’re going!